Echolink

 From the developer of svxLink: “The SvxLink Server is a general purpose voice services system, which when connected to a transceiver, can act as both an advanced repeater system and can also operate on a simplex channel.
 One could call it a radio operating system.”

-For more information, visit www.echolink.org where you can register your call sign and find more information.
+For more information about EchoLink, visit www.echolink.org where you can register your call sign and find more information.

 For more information on SvxLink, including how you can build your own Echolink enabled node, visit: svxlink.org